 Upon viewing the iconic Cutty Sark, I was reminded of the Vitality Big Half which had concluded there only a few weeks earlier; and how it had been my dramatic return to running after 5 weeks out with a broken foot.
 The crowds were just as intense, if not more today I thought, as I held my pace as consistently as I could.

 Running over Tower Bridge was unlike any other running experience I have previously had, the crowds were going wild and a huge surge of energy suddenly coursed through my veins.
 I ran along the left side of the road as instructed and sure enough, there they were - the almighty Coastie Support Team consisting of the lunatics that had run the course through the night backwards and the other legends including Darren, Kate, Mark, Jenny, Kerry, Lorna, Tim, Sarah and Gary.
 The Finding Nemo balloon shining like a beacon to me.
 I couldn't stop though, my new-found energy urging me on to a new personal best.
-A hug and kiss for Lucy, and a smile and a wave to the rest were all I could muster up as I passed them.
+A smile and a wave to my friends were all I could muster up as I passed them.
 Halfway there!
 Onwards and upwards I thought.

 At this point I was approached by someone shouting, “Hey you're a Coastie right?”
 It was a new club member that introduced himself as Kevin.
 We ran for a bit together, navigating the stream of runners around us who appeared to be fatiguing early.
 It was a pleasurable distraction for a short while before he bid me adieu, as I was intent on quickening my pace even further.